General School Information (FAQ)

 We like to keep our class sizes small:

 Children may choose to bring in their own packed lunch as an alternative.
 We encourage healthy eating and ask that the children do not bring in chocolate or sweets as part of their lunch or snack.
 Due to the high incidence of nut allergies, we request that children do not bring in peanut butter or nut products in their packed lunches.
-Please ensure that your child’s lunch box is clearly named on the outside.

 We believe that courtesy, good manners and consideration for others are very important qualities.
 The school works hard to help all its pupils achieve the real discipline that comes from within a person.
 The development of self-discipline in children is one of the most important functions that any school can perform.